theorlbooth/Project_1/README.md

 ### Harder / decaying enemies

-This was a feature that I really liked the idea of an probably spent too much time implementing.
-In order to get the 'clones' to decay I once hit for the first time, I created 2 classes for this type of enemy, one for pre-hit and the other for post-hit.
-And after a bit of **Paintbrush** on the original image, I had a new image to replace the old once the new class came into place.
+This was a feature that I really liked the idea of and probably spent too much time implementing.
+In order to get the 'clones' to decay once hit for the first time, I created two classes for this type of enemy; one for pre-hit and the other for post-hit.
+After a bit of **Paintbrush** on the original image, I had a new image to replace the old once the new class came into place.

 ### Getting boss too move together